Inference for multiple treatment effects using confounder importance learning: Framework

 where $\lambda > 0$ is a regularization parameter, which we set by minimizing the BIC (we obtained similar results when using cross-validation).
 The choice in \eqref{eq:lasso} balances speed with reasonable point estimate precision, and is the option that we used in all our examples.
 A second option, available when dealing with continuous treatments, is to use the minimum norm ridge regression,

 where $\left( \tr{\bX} \bX \right)^{+}$ is the Moore-Penrose pseudo-inverse, and $\bX$ the $n \times J$ design matrix.
 For $J<n$ this is the familiar OLS estimator, but \eqref{eq:pseudoinv} is also well-defined when $J>n$, and it has been recently investigated in terms of the so-called benign overfitting property in \cite{Bartlett20}. \cite{Wang16} showed that when $J>n$, \eqref{eq:pseudoinv} ranks the coefficients consistently under theoretical conditions slightly broader than the LASSO.
-This is appealing in our context, since $\pi_j(\btheta)$ are mainly driven by the relative magnitudes of $f_{j,t}$, rather than their exact value.
+Therefore, one expects that all parents of treatment $t$ have larger values of $f_{j,t}$.
+Similarly, by the screening property of the LASSO one expects that all parents of treatment $t$ have $f_{j,t}= |w_{j,t}| > 0$.
+This is appealing in our context, since $\pi_j(\btheta)$ are mainly driven by the relative magnitudes of $f_{j,t}$, the prior inclusion probabilities are allowed to favor or discourage the parents of treatments (depending on whether $\theta_t>0$ or $\theta_t<0$).

-The scalar $\rho$ in \eqref{eq:cilprior} ensures that prior probabilities are bounded away from 0 and 1.
-In particular, we set it to $\rho = 1/(J^2 + 1)$.
-This sets a lower-bound $P(\beta_j \neq 0) \geq 1/(J^2+1)$ that is of the same order as $J$ grows as the Complexity priors in \citep{Castillo12}, which are sufficiently sparse to discard spurious predictors and attain minimax estimation rates \citep{Castillo15,Rossell21}.

-The final element in \eqref{eq:cilprior} are the hyper-parameters $\theta_t$, which can encourage the inclusion or exclusion of controls associated to the treatment $t$.
-Figure \ref{fig:theta1} illustrates $\pi_{j}(\btheta)$ for three different values of $\theta_{1}$.
-Setting $\btheta$ is critical for the performance of our inferential paradigm, and in Section \ref{sec:comput} we introduce data-driven criteria and algorithms for its choice.